wp-plugins/captcha/readme.txt

 * Mathematical actions choosing functionality and level of difficulty was implemented.

 == Upgrade Notice ==

+= 2.11 =
+Added German language files for plugin.
+Added all words in language file.
+Please upgrade the Captcha plugin immediately.
+Thank you

 = 2.10 =
 The bug of the captcha label section is fixed in this version.
 Please upgrade the Captcha plugin immediately.
 Thank you